sapcc/terraform-provider-ccloud/website/docs/index.html.markdown

 ## Additional Logging

-This provider has the ability to log all HTTP requests and responses between Terraform and the Converged Cloud cloud which is useful for troubleshooting and debugging.
+This provider has the ability to log all HTTP requests and responses between Terraform and the SAP Cloud Infrastructure which is useful for troubleshooting and debugging.

 To enable these logs, set the `OS_DEBUG` environment variable to `1` along